metafates/schema/README.md

 	// now that we have successfully unmarshalled our json, we can use request fields.
 	// to access values of our schema-guarded fields we can use .Value() method
 	//
-	// NOTE: calling this method for required types BEFORE we have
+	// NOTE: calling this method BEFORE we have
-	// unmarshalled our request will panic intentionally. fmt.Println(request.User.Name.Value()) // output: john
+	// validated our request will panic intentionally. fmt.Println(request.User.Name.Value()) // output: john

 	// optional values return a tuple: a value and a boolean stating its presence email, ok := request.User.Email.Value()
-	fmt.Println(email, ok) // output: john@example.com true
+	fmt.Println(email, ok) // output: john@example.com (comment) true

 	// birth is missing so "ok" will be false birth, ok := request.User.Birth.Value()